-In a large bowl, whisk together flour, sugar and salt just until combined.
-Add the chilled pieces of cubed butter and cut them into the flour using a pastry cutter.
-The mixture should look like a coarse meal with some bits of flat pieces of butter still visible.
+In a bowl of a stand mixer, whisk together flour, sugar and salt just until combined.
+Add the chilled pieces of cubed butter.
+Attach the paddle attachment and beat the mixture until it looks like a corase meal.

-Add ice water and continue to incorporate the ingredients using the pastry cutter until big clumps start to form.
+Add ice water and continue to beat until big clumps start to form.
 The dough should now come together when pressed with your fingers.
 If the dough is still too dry, or if some flour are still loose and not incorporating, add more ice water, about a teaspoon at a time just until the dough is forming together when pressed.
 The dough should not be really wet to the touch.
 Instead, it should just be moist enough to cling together when pressed with your fingers.

 Turn the dough over on a floured surface.
-Gather any loose crumbs and divide the dough into two equally sized balls.
-Flatten each slightly to form discs.
-Wrap them individually in plastic and refrigerate for 2 hours up to overnight.
-You can freeze one portion at this point for up to a month.
+Gather any loose crumbs and shape the dough into a fat discs.
+Wrap it in plastic and refrigerate for 2 hours up to overnight.

 Blind bake: Preheat oven to 400 F. Cut a piece of parchment paper that is enough to cover the entire pie shell.
 Position it over the pie shell and fill it with uncooked rice or dried beans.
 Bake the crust for 15 minutes, then remove the pie weights and the parchment and bake for another 5 minutes.
 Take it out from the oven and allow to cool while you prepare the filling.